Designer Tips For Creating Beautiful Luxury Walk-in Showers

 This is commonly used for bathrooms which have a Mediterranean inspiration or an “old world” feel.
 The coarse texture of travertine makes it highly slip resistant, however its porosity is one of its major drawbacks.
 In order to prevent water from seeping through travertine showers, sealant must be applied to the material.
 When mixed with other materials, travertine looks extra luxurious and elegant.

-It is known for its durability and water resistant qualities which make them fit for areas which are constantly exposed to moisture.
-Common applications for slate is for contemporary inspired walk in showers.
+Slate is known for its durability and water-resistant qualities, which make it suitable for areas constantly exposed to moisture.
+Common applications for slate are contemporary-inspired walk-in showers.

 Pebble is the top choice for showers and bathrooms which have a spa like look.
 Usually placed along the floor, this material gives a soothing feel for the feet while showering.
 Aside from its rustic appearance, pebble is naturally slip resistant , reducing the risk of hazards in the shower area.
 Pebbles look extra beautiful when paired with contrasting sleek materials such as glass and smooth surfaces.